CONSTRUCTION CATALOGUE

 • Carbon is an element that is found in rocks, soil, oceans, living beings and the atmosphere.

-Carbon footprint = Greenhouse Gas emissions
+Carbon footprint = Greenhouse Gas Emissions

 Emissions from buildings are grouped under two main categories: embodied carbon and operational carbon.